-The “at best of knowledge” phrasing of the definition allows for variations in national market practices and SLAs; for instance, whether unmatched transactions are included.
+The “at best of knowledge” phrasing of the definition allows for variations in national market practices and SLAs; for instance, whether unmatched instructions are included.

 Each NMPG should document the composition of the eligible balance based on their country specifics.
 If different from the above definitions and recommendations, it should be stated in the country specific market practice document.